particle-iot/docs/src/content/tutorials/asset-tracking/tracker-configuration.md

 - The `geofence` module was added in v13.
 - The `deviceLevelOnly` boolean flag was added in v13.
 This allows a configuration module to only be configured per-device, regardless of whether it's a development device or not.
+- The schema version does not change with every Tracker Edge version, and does not match.
+For example, Tracker Edge v17 is used with schema v13.

 ### Data types